HAS-Tools-Fall2021/homework-ggiralte/Forecast_Submissions/assignment_4_sub/giralte_HW4.md

 **9/20/21** \
 **Assignment 4**

+_______
+## Grade:
+**3/3**: Nice work!
+Good job with the markdown formatting and I like your logic here and your plots.
+A few comments:
+- It looks like you missed qeustion 2?
+I will give you a pass on it but make sure you check out the solution when its posted.
+- thanks for submitting your graphs.
+I will show you this week how to include them in your markdown.
+- Next time just includ ethe python script that you want me to look at in your submission folder.
+______

 I believe that the flow for the week of 9/19 - 9/25 will be 90 cfs based on the fact that the flow this past week was in the higher 90s.
 For the week of 9/26 to 10/2 I believe that the flow will be 85 cfs because the monsoon season should be over by the end of September and there shouldn't be much rain.

 **Question 3:** \